Food items in a typical U.S. meal have traveled an average of 1,500 miles.

 In October of 2015 the Bounty “Know Your Farmer” photography exhibit opened at the Lopez Community Center.
 Stunning color images from each farm were accompanied by a story panel with farmer portraits and intriguing farm profiles written by Iris Graville.
 These beautiful photos are available for a donation of $300 to support the Bounty book project.
 View them on the “Know Your Farmer” Photo Exhibit page.

-The book, BOUNTY – Lopez Island Farmers, Food, and Community, is currently being created!
-Beautiful photographs of Lopez farms, farmers and food by Steve, Summer and Robert will fill the pages along with a feast of stories by written by Iris and 28 scrumptious recipes created by Chef Kim Bast.
+The book, BOUNTY – Lopez Island Farmers, Food, and Community, is being finished!
+Beautiful photographs of Lopez farms, farmers, and food by Steve, Summer and Robert will fill the pages along with a feast of stories by written by Iris and 28 scrumptious recipes created by Chef Kim Bast.
 Book designer Jane Jeszeck of Jigsaw Design in Seattle is elegantly putting all the pieces together.
 Bookmobile Craft Digital will print the book in the USA.
 Join us for the BOUNTY Book Release Party October 21, at the Lopez Center for Community and the Arts!

 If the spirit of BOUNTY resonates with you, we ask you to join the Lopez Community Land Trust and the Lopez Locavores in support of this community funded project to honor the farmers who produce our food.
 Donations and proceeds from the sale of the book will go to the Lopez Farm Farm Education (L.I.F.E.)
 Program at Lopez School.
 You can donate by clicking the button below and choosing Lopez BOUNTY Book Project as the program you would like to support.